Xero | de zwaans accounting and tax

 Industry-Specific Deductions

 One of the most overlooked areas of tax planning is industry-specific deductions.
-These are deductions that are unique to certain industries or types of businesses.
+These are unique to certain sectors or business types, and understanding what applies in your field can lead to substantial tax savings.

-It’s worth consulting with a tax professional who understands the nuances of your industry to ensure you’re claiming all the deductions available to you.
+It’s worth consulting with a tax professional who understands your industry to make sure you’re claiming everything you’re entitled to.
+Our team has experience across a wide range of sectors and can help identify deductions specific to your business.

 The Importance of Business Structuring